Quill Lakes

 Site Owner

 Provincial Crown land.
 Flooded areas administered by Ministry of Agriculture (Lands Branch).
-Uplands surrounding the basin are either Private or Crown land administered by Ministry of Agriculture (Lands Branch) or the Saskatchewan Watershed Authority (formerly Saskatchewan Wetland Conservation Corporation).
+Uplands surrounding the basin are either Private or Crown land administered by Ministry of Agriculture (Lands Branch) or the Saskatchewan Water Security Agency (formerly the Saskatchewan Watershed Authority).

 Site Partners